 As osteopathy takes a holistic approach to treatment, your practitioner may look at other parts of your body, as well as the area that is troubling you.
 For example, if you have a sore knee, your osteopath may also look at your ankle, pelvis and back.

 Your osteopath may also provide education and advice to help you manage your condition between treatments.
 This may include giving you exercises to do at home or work.

 Osteopathy is Hands On

 Osteopathy is hands-on treatment and can include massage, stretching, repetitive movements, mobilisation and/or manipulation.
-Most osteopathic treatment is gentle and should not cause undue discomfort.
+Most osteopathic treatment should not cause undue discomfort.
 If your injuries do require hands-on treatment of painful and tender areas, your Osteopath will exercise care to make you as comfortable as possible.

 Some people experience mild soreness for a day or two after treatment, similar to that felt after mild exercise.
 If this soreness persists or increases significantly, call your osteopath to discuss your concerns.